John Lennon and Yoko Ono Were a Controversial Couple — Here’s Why

 How did they do that?
 Well, for one thing Ono, an avant-garde artist, is responsible for encouraging Lennon to try more experimental music rather than sticking with mainstream hits.
 Unsurprisingly, this didn’t go over well with the fans.

 Then there was the time commitment.
 Yoko Ono claims Lennon was obsessed with spending every minute with her, even following her to the bathroom so they wouldn’t be apart for a minute.
-This new obsession left less time to work with the band and when the other Beatles confronted him about it, Lennon became furious and defensive.
+This new obsession left less time to work with the band.
+When the other Beatles confronted him about it, Lennon became furious and defensive.

 They didn’t have a perfect marriage